markfinger/webpack-build/README.md

   // Indicates that the config file should be watched for changes.
   // Any changes will cause webpack to completely rebuild the bundle
-  // on the next request
+  // on the next request.
+Note: this relies on hacks to circumvent Node's
+  // module cache and has been known to cause seg faults in long-running
+  // processes
   watchConfig: false,

   // An absolute path to a file that will be used to store cached data